B11007011/meditation_app/meditation_app/README.md

 - Music player with playback controls and volume adjustment
 - Sleep stories collection with grid view display
 - Sleep player with themed background and controls
+- User profile with meditation statistics and streak tracking
+- Premium membership management
+- User settings and preferences

 ## Getting Started